The information in this article is up to date for tax year 2024 (returns filed in 2025).

 You can claim the deduction by choosing the Standard Mileage Deduction or itemizing your costs under the Actual Car and Truck Expenses deduction.
 Most people will get a bigger deduction under the Standard Mileage deduction.
 This is also the easier route as itemizing your costs requires keeping detailed records that may require the assistance of an accountant.

-To claim the Standard Mileage Deduction, multiply your business miles driven by $0.655 (for tax year 2023).
+To claim the Standard Mileage Deduction, multiply your business miles driven by $0.67 (for tax year 2024).
 This rate includes costs for gas, maintenance, repair, and depreciation.
-(The mileage rate will increase to $0.67 in 2024).
+Choosing the right deduction method can help you keep more money in your pocket.

 Self-Employment Tax Deduction